braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_setup/setting_up_ips_and_domains.md

 ### Step 2: Braze configures information

 After receiving your email, we'll get to work configuring your IPs, domains and subdomains, and IP pools.
+Note that Braze can add up to 30 IP addresses.

 ### Step 3: Add DNS records